 A report from our youth section IHEYO on the 2016 Asian Humanism Conference

-Humanists from across Asia came together in Taipei, Taiwan, at the prestigious National Taiwan University, to discuss Humanism and humanistic values at the 2016 Asian Humanism Conference (6–7 August).
+Humanists from across Asia came together in Taipei, Taiwan, Province of China, at the prestigious National Taiwan University, to discuss Humanism and humanistic values at the 2016 Asian Humanism Conference (6–7 August).
 The theme of the event was “Old and New: Timeless Solutions to Modern Challenges”, a title meant to highlight both the richness of Humanist thought in Asia’s past and to highlight the vibrancy of Humanist activism in Asia presently.

-The conference is of special importance to the Humanist movement, as it is the first time the conference has been held in East Asia (typically defined as the countries of Taiwan, China, Japan, North Korea, South Korea, and Mongolia).
+The conference is of special importance to the Humanist movement, as it is the first time the conference has been held in East Asia (typically defined as the countries of Taiwan, Province of China, China, Japan, North Korea, South Korea, and Mongolia).
 But East Asian is one of the most populous regions on Earth, as well as one of the least religious.
 Yet, it is still a region in which dogma and superstition underlie many social problems, and where in some places the freedoms that humanists fight for are lacking.
-By holding the conference in Taiwan, IHEYO is helping to give a platform to and raise the voices of local Humanists and Humanist organizations so that they may better work toward advancing the cause of Humanism and fight for human rights in the region.
+By holding the conference in Taiwan, Province of China, IHEYO is helping to give a platform to and raise the voices of local Humanists and Humanist organizations so that they may better work toward advancing the cause of Humanism and fight for human rights in the region.

 IHEYO members spoke on their countries’ history and humanist movements, as well as feminism and the power of narrative.
 Other speakers shared their thoughts and research on Humanism, what it should work toward, and where it was going.
 In a deeply personal discussion, several people who had left dogmatic religions shared their experience with attendees.
 For some, it was their first time interacting with and hearing from ex-believers.